 The first step to receiving financial aid from Humboldt State University is filling out the Federal Application for Federal Student Aid (FAFSA).

 Submit the FAFSA online as early as possiblefor best consideration in aid programs.
 March 2 is the priority deadline for Cal Grant.

-Go to www.pin.ed.gov to get a Personal Identification Number.
-We encourage both you and your parent(s) to obtain a PIN, as the PIN serves as an electronic signature and provides access to your personal records.
+Go to FSA ID to get an FSA ID.
+Both you and your parent(s). if you are a dependent student, must obtain an FSA ID, as it serves as an electronic signature and provides access to your personal records.